jsmnbom/potion-commotion/notes.md

 Hydrations potions on dry fields is unclear
 You should not be able to harvest hydroangea seeds Dusk and dawn on the clock
-Potion of growth page says 50% but it's not?
 Achevement don't show actual %
 Potion of luck consumed even with full luck